testless/testless-desktop/README.md

-# Desktop app for testles
+# Desktop app for testless